Why Dutch is so easy to learn

 Dutch uses many English loanwords

-If Dutch and English weren't already similar enough, loanwords play a significant role.
-Dutch people readily use words taken from English.
-For instance, you might hear people discussing “out-of-the-box” thinking during a “whatsapp” conversation after having “genetflixt”, but hopefully their “badhairday” doesn't send them to “intensiev care”!
+Dutch people readily use and adopt English words.
+For instance, you might hear people discussing “out-of-the-box” thinking during a “whatsapp” conversation after having “genetflixt”, but hopefully their “badhairday” doesn't send them to “intensiev care”.
+These are all perfectly grammatical instances of Dutch borrowing words from English.

 Dutch has no case system